Joint Multi-Leaf Segmentation, Alignment and Tracking from Fluorescence Plant Videos: Our Method

 \subsection{Quality Prediction}

-While many computer vision algorithms strive for perfect performance, it is inevitable that unsatisfactory or failed results may be obtained on challenging test samples.
-It is a critical goal for a computer vision algorithm to be aware of this situation.
-One approach to achieve this goal is to perform the {\it quality prediction} for the computer vision tasks, similar to quality estimation for fingerprint~\cite{lim2002fingerprint} and face~\cite{nasrollahi2008face}.
+While many algorithms strive for perfect results, it is inevitable that unsatisfactory or failed results are obtained on the challenging samples.
+It is critical for an algorithm to be aware of this situation so that future analysis does not rely on poor results.
+One approach to achieve this goal is to perform the {\it quality prediction} for the task, similar to quality estimation for fingerprint~\cite{lim2002fingerprint} and face~\cite{nasrollahi2008face}.
 The key tasks in our work include leaf alignment, estimating the two tips of a leaf, and leaf tracking, keeping leaf consistency over time.
-Therefore, we learn two different quality prediction models to predict the alignment accuracy and detect the tracking failure respectively.
+Therefore, we learn two quality prediction models to predict the alignment accuracy and detect the tracking failure respectively.
+The prediction can be used to select a subset of leaves with high {\it quality} for subsequent plant biology analysis~\cite{greenham2015trip}.